picmi/help/docs/business/guide/workflows/creating-a-workflow.md

 5. Fix any errors :::icon exclamation::: before sending invites
 :::

-See [checking application configuration](../../article/checking-application-configuration) for more details.
+See [Check Configuration and field validation](../../article/checking-application-configuration) for more details.

 **Related articles:**